Why Modern Monetary Theory is Wrong About Government Debt

 But what Japan empirically illustrates is the fact that all debt matters.
 Japan’s private debt levels have reset to below the pre-crisis norm, yet the economy remains depressed while public debt continues to climb (both in absolute terms, and as a percentage of GDP).
 If excessive private debt was the sole factor in Japan’s depression, Japan would have recovered long ago.
 What we have seen in Japan has been the transfer of the debt load from the private sector to the public, with only a relative small level of net deleveraging.

-And high and growing public sector deficits lead to contractionary tax hikes and spending cuts.
+And high and growing public sector deficits often lead to contractionary tax hikes and spending cuts.
 This happened time and again during Japan’s lost decades.
 Peter Tasker of the Financial Times writes:

 When Japan’s bubble economy imploded in the early 1990s, public finances were in surplus and government debt was a mere 20 per cent of gross domestic product.
 Twenty years on, the government is running a yawning deficit and gross public debt has swollen to a sumo-sized 200 per cent of GDP.